7 Finance Experts Share Their Best Hacks for Saving Money

 Suro’s preferred apps include Rakuten, Bumped, and Swagbucks.

-He also uses the DollarSprout Rewards browser extension and Cashbackaholic, which compares cash back offers from different apps to find the best deals.
+He also uses the Capital One Shopping browser extension and Cashbackaholic, which compares offers from different reward apps to help find deals on everyday purchases.

 Once you get your savings tools in place, the next part is simple: stack all of the above.